tryoxiss/11ty-test/src/open-tabletop-engine/basics.md

 This document defines the basic framework and definitions for the rest of the ruleset, which defines spells, mechanics, and more.
 This is more of a framework that the rest is built on.
 The other parts can be modified much more easily, but modifying this may break things as it is foundational.

+All of the systems provided by Open Tabletop Engine, while interacting in many ways, can be replaced with your own systems fairly easily.
+Don't like the potion system?
+Make your own!
+Magic system dosen't fit in your world?
+Make or find one that does!

 ## Dice

 Dice will be defined as `d<sides>` in this document.